INTRODUCING STC’S WHARF RENEWAL PROJECT

 When will The Wharf close?

-Will The Theatre Bar at the End of The Wharf close too?
+When will The Theatre Bar at the End of The Wharf close?

 Will the 2018 Season be smaller or different in some way?

 At this stage, we anticipate we will present a similar number of plays in the 2018 Season as we usually do.
-These will be presented at Roslyn Packer Theatre and the Drama Theatre at Sydney Opera House.
-We are also looking into other venue possibilities.
-Venues for each play will be confirmed with the 2018 Season announcement.
+These will be presented at The Wharf, Roslyn Packer Theatre and the Drama Theatre at Sydney Opera House.

 Have artists have been involved in the consultation process?